percona/everest-doc/docs/release-notes/Percona Everest 0.7.0 (2024-01-30).md

 Version 0.7.0 introduces the following changes:

-## Beta release

-We're excited to announce that Percona Everest is now in Beta!

-Under development for the past five months and in testing since October 2023, we’re now taking Percona Everest public, making it open for anyone who wants to explore our Cloud Native database platform.

 ## Point-in-Time Recovery (PITR) for MongoDB databases

 We're expanding Percona Everest's PITR capabilities to include MongoDB databases.